ARISE

 06

-Google's AMIE studies illustrate the shift: from simulated consultations to a real-world feasibility study at BIDMC, and now a nationwide randomized trial with Included Health.
+Google's Articulate Medical Intelligence Explorer (AMIE) studies illustrate a progression from simulated consultations to a prospective real-world feasibility study at BIDMC, and now to a nationwide randomized study with Included Health to evaluate conversational AI in real-world virtual care workflows.

 Chapter 3

-Chapter 3 — System conditions stand between capability and value
+Chapter 3 — System-level conditions can stand between capability and value

 07